 In most cases, a licensed appraiser will analyze the property’s condition and review the value of comparable properties that have recently sold.
 Mortgage borrowers are usually expected to pay the cost of an appraisal.
 These fees are often due upfront and non-refundable.

-Appraisal requirements can vary by lender and loan type, and in today’s market in-person appraisal waivers have become much more common.
+Appraisal requirements can vary by lender and loan type, and in-person appraisal waivers have become much more common.
 The lender reviews the property, local market and buyer’s qualifications to determine if they will waive the in-person appraisal requirement.
 Not all properties or buyers will qualify, and not all mortgage lenders will utilize this system.
 If you’re applying for a mortgage, be sure to ask your lender about their specific terms.

 If you’re a cash buyer, you may choose, but are not obligated, to order an appraisal.

-Appraisals in a Rapidly Shifting Market
+Appraisals in Changing Market Conditions

 An appraisal contingency is a standard inclusion in a home purchase offer.
 It enables the buyer to make the closing of the transaction dependent on a satisfactory appraisal wherein the value of the property is at or near the purchase price.
 This helps to reassure the buyer (and their lender) that they are paying fair market value for the home.
 It also allows them to cancel the contract if the appraisal is lower than expected.